DenisKantic/Lexyri9_portfolio_NextJS/README.md

 It will start on default port **localhost:3000**.
 If port 3000 is busy, it wil automaticaly change on another.
 </br>

-## Project is done only in JSX, Typescript is not used and installed in this project.
+## Project is done only in JSX, Typescript is not used and installed in this project .